mobile-clarobrasil/iOS-Challenge/README.md

 ### Part 1: Purest Way

-In this first step, you need to create an app **WITHOUT any library**, with pure Android.
+In this first step, you need to create an app **WITHOUT any library**, with pure iOS.

 **CRUD**
 - Rest API consume and persistence with local database.